GM82Project/gm82snd/readme.txt

 So bottom line - you can load short oggs as normal type if you need, but use mmplayer type for things like long voice lines that need to be streamed.

-[effects]

-Game Maker's sound effects were handled by DirectSound itself.
-Our engine uses FmodEx which means we can't make 1:1 recreations of the effects, and it would be too much effort to make imitations using the Fmod effect system.

-In the future, I plan to implement FmodEx' own effect contructors, so let me know if you need them for your project so I can give that some attention.

 [vanilla function list]